operationalintelligence/EmailAlertingSystem/WeeklyReport/Report05.md

 ------------------
 Based on this particular system logging information
 ![alt text](https://github.com/operationalintelligence/EmailAlertingSystem/blob/master/screenshots/InterestingPattern01.png)
-<li>1st row: The visualized dashboard showing %difference of the amount of system logging coming to the kafka topic compare to previous one</li>
+<li>1st row: showing %difference of the amount of system logging coming to the kafka topic compare to previous one</li>
-<li>2nd row: The visualized dashboard showing %difference of the amount of system logging coming to the kafka topic compare to previous window average value</li>
+<li>2nd row: showing %difference of the amount of system logging coming to the kafka topic compare to previous window average value</li>
-<li>3rd row: The visualized dashboard showing counting result of the amount of system logging coming to the kafka topic</li>
+<li>3rd row: showing counting result of the amount of system logging coming to the kafka topic</li>

 We found that, among many systems there're some that have its own pattern (found just 1 system so far)